Categories

 When COSO turns to control activities, it gets very practical.
 It says GenAI outputs should be subject to human corroboration proportionate to risk, and in high-impact business, legal, or regulatory contexts, AI assistance should be segregated from authoritative decision-making.
 The paper also calls for version control, audit trails, access restrictions, change management, source citation requirements, segregation of duties, confidence thresholds, and documented approvals for configuration changes.
 That is the heart of responsible AI governance.

 I was also struck by COSO’s discussion of reliance in an ICFR setting.
-The paper draws an important line between situations where management depends on AI output as evidence supporting control effectiveness and situations where a human independently re-performs the work.
+The paper draws an important distinction between situations in which management relies on AI output as evidence of control effectiveness and situations in which a human independently re-performs the work.
 When true reliance exists, the evidentiary expectations rise: documented prompts, model versions, sampling rationale, exception resolution, and retained evidence.

 Even beyond financial reporting, that concept is vital for compliance.
 The moment your team starts relying on GenAI output for sanctions reviews, due diligence summaries, monitoring alerts, investigative chronology, or policy interpretation, you have to ask a simple question: What is our evidence that this output was reliable enough to trust?